Rebellion Racing: 2011–2013: Early years with Lola and WEC focus

 In 2011, Rebellion Racing and Toyota Motorsport GmbH confirmed their plans for a Le Mans Prototype LMP1 engine supply partnership.
 Two Rebellion Racing Lola LMP1 cars powered by Toyota engines in LMP1.
 At the end of October 2010, Rebellion Racing and Toyota Motorsport engineers conducted an evaluation test programme at Portimao, Portugal and Monteblanco, Spain.
 The team have renewed the contracts of its regular 2010 drivers.
-Neel Jani / Nico Prost and Andrea Belicchi /Jean-Christophe Boullion will again spearhead the Rebellion Racing attack.
+Neel Jani / Nico Prost and Andrea Belicchi /Jean-Christophe Boullion spearheaded the Rebellion Racing attack.

-24 Hours of Le Mans

-At the 2011 24 Hours of Le Mans, the no. 12 car of Nico Prost/Neel Jani/Jeroen Bleekemolen qualified 8th and finished 6th overall.
+At the 24 Hours of Le Mans, the No. 12 car of Nico Prost/Neel Jani/Jeroen Bleekemolen qualified 8th and finished 6th overall.
 It was the first gasoline finisher.
 The no. 13 car of Andrea Belicchi/Jean-Christophe Boullion and Guy Smith retired after 190 laps.

-Le Mans Series

-Rebellion won the LMP1 teams' title with 51 points, 1 point more than Pescarolo Team, which came courtesy of Neel Jani's pole position.
+In the Le Mans Series, Rebellion won the LMP1 teams' title with 51 points, 1 point more than Pescarolo Team, which came courtesy of Neel Jani's pole position.

-Intercontinental Le Mans Cup

-In the season finale in Zhuhai, the top gasoline-powered LMP1 car was the Rebellion team's Toyota-engined Lola coupe driven by Neel Jani and Nico Prost.
+In the season finale of the Intercontinental Le Mans Cup in Zhuhai, the top gasoline-powered LMP1 car was the Rebellion team's Toyota-engined Lola coupe driven by Neel Jani and Nico Prost.
 It came back from an unscheduled stop to change front and rear bodywork, after Jani ran into the back of Allan McNish's Audi R18, to overhaul the OAK Racing OAK-Pescarolo driven by Alexandre Premat, Olivier Pla and Jacques Nicolet for fourth position and scored the points needed to secure third place in the Team classification in LM P1 of the Intercontinental Le Mans Cup, behind the turbo diesels of the Peugeot and Audi factory teams.